Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Arduino Mini Pro has a total of 24 pins, which are distributed as follows:
+The Arduino Mini Pro has a total of 24 pins, including digital, analog, power, and communication pins.
+Below is the pinout description:

 Pin Name Description